-We’ve had a very busy May travelling north through central California.
+We’ve had a very busy May traveling north through central California.
 Along the way visiting Sequoia, Kings Canyon, Yosemite, Lassen Volcanic National Parks.
-Thank goodness for our National Park Pass it saves us so much and we can enjoy the parks anytime of the year!
+Thank goodness for our National Park Pass it saves us so much and we can enjoy the parks any time of the year!

 We were, however, able to take Generals Highway that connects the two National Parks and provides AMAZING views and access to groves sequoia trees.
 The General Sherman Tree, in Sequoia NP, and The General Grant Tree, in Kings Canyon NP, are the main attractions!